Make a complaint

 We seek to ensure that:

-- it is simple to contact us – complaints can be received verbally, by telephone, electronically or by letter
+- it is simple to contact us – complaints can be received via any medium, including verbally, by telephone, electronically, via video relay service or in writing

 - complaints are acknowledged and investigated as quickly as possible, and within the timeframes outlined below